 Determine purchasing risk

 With a contract management system you can classify suppliers and the associated contracts.
-This allows you to quickly and easily identify your contracts with suppliers in, for example, risk areas as a result of natural disasters, political unrest or economic instability.
+This allows you to quickly and easily identify your contracts with suppliers in areas such as risk areas as a result of natural disasters, political unrest or economic instability.
 This is crucial information for the development of your purchasing strategy and risk management.